ErikCald/2020Ramsete-Demo/README.md

 9. Be sure to record/write/save the values kS, kV, kA and r-squared
 10. Change the loop type to Velocity.
 11. Change the Gain Settings Preset to WPILib (2020-)
 12. Make sure to change the other presets to match the robot. kV and kA should match the numbers on the left side. (eg. Controller Type: Talon, Encoder EPR: ...).
+Make sure units (at the top) is in Meters.
 If you have trouble matching these to your robot here is a list of the presets and what they do. https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.html#enter-controller-parameters
+13. There is a warning in the tutorial, "many “smart motor controllers” (such as the Talon SRX, Talon FX, and SparkMax) have default settings that apply substantial low-pass filtering to their encoder velocity measurements, which introduces a significant amount of phase lag.
+This can cause the calculated gains for velocity loops to be unstable.
+To rectify this, either decrease the amount of filtering through the controller’s API, or reduce the magnitude of the PID gains - it has been found that shrinking gains by about a factor of 10 works well for most default filtering settings."
-13. Click on Calculate Optimal Controller Gains.
+14. Click on Calculate Optimal Controller Gains.
-14. Record/write/save the values beside kP and kD.
+15. Record/write/save the values beside kP and kD.
 In our case, since it is a velocity controller, only the P gain is required.